seeq12/sockpuppet/README.md

 HTTP-level transformations that make it easier to model the resulting traffic:

 1. HTTP/2 requests are rewritten as HTTP/1.1.
-2. The Host header is fixed up to represent the destination as sockpuppet sees it, not as the browser connecting to sockpuppet.
+2. The `Host:` header is fixed up to represent the destination as sockpuppet sees it, not as the browser connecting to sockpuppet.
+Note that we don't fix other headers, like `Origin` or `Referer`.
-3. Connection-keepalive headers are removed from requests; we add a connection-close header to force a separate datastream per request.
-4. "Accept-Encoding" headers are removed from requests.
-This disables compressed replies from the server.
+3. `Sec-WebSocket-Extensions:` is removed from outbound requests.
+This disables per-message deflate for now until I implement it.

-Of these, (3) and (4) aren't strictly necessary but they do simplify analysis.

 ## Output format